Why did God NOT ALLOW Moses

 to enter the Promised Land?

 Submit Bible questions, through our easy to use form,

 to our team of mature Christians known as the Email Evangelists.

-Question: Why did Moses NOT enter the Promised Land of Canaan with the children of Israel?
+Question: Why did God not allow Moses to enter the Promised Land of Canaan with the children of Israel?

-Answer: Since before the Exodus the Israelites had a tendency to whine and complain about a whole host of things - including their leaders.
+Answer: Since before the Exodus, the Israelites had a tendency to whine and complain about a whole host of things, including their leaders.
 Sometime after leaving Egyptian slavery they had a dire need for water.
-Instead of asking and having faith in God, they turned to complaining against their human leaders - Moses and Aaron.
+Instead of asking and having faith in God, they turned to complaining against their human leaders who were Moses and Aaron.
 They whined about being brought out to the wilderness so that, they assumed, both they and all they possessed would be no more.

 In verse 12 we find God leaves no doubt as to why his chosen two leaders didn't go into the land of milk and honey promised to Abraham, Isaac and Jacob.

 "Then the Lord spoke to Moses and Aaron, 'Because you did not believe Me, to hallow Me [proclaim my name holy] in the eyes of the children of Israel, therefore you shall not bring this assembly into the land which I have given them.' " (Numbers 20:12)